dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 class UnitAcquisition{    function getUnits(int $x, int $y): array    {        // 1. looks up x and y in local data and gets a list of unit ids        // 2. goes off to a data source and gets full unit data        // here's some fake data        $army = new Army();        $army->addUnit(new Archer());        $found = [            new Cavalry(),            null,            new LaserCanonUnit(),            $army        ];

         return $found;    }}

-273

-Chapter 11 ■ performing and representing tasks

 In this class, I hide the process of getting Unit data.
 Of course, in a real system, some actual look up would be performed here.
 I have contented myself with a few direct instantiations.
 Notice, though, that I embedded a sneaky null value in the $found array.
 This might happen, for example, if our network game client holds metadata that has fallen out of alignment with the state of data on a server.Armed with its array of Unit objects, TileForces can provide some functionality: